FabioCaffarello/nx-events-lake/libs/python/resources/py-minio/README.md

 - List all available buckets on the Minio server.
 - Upload files to a specified bucket.
 - Upload bytes data to a specified bucket.
+- Download files from a specified bucket and save locally.
-- Download files from a specified bucket.
+- Download files from a specified bucket as bytes.
 - List objects in a specified bucket.
 - Generate URIs for accessing objects on the Minio server.